dandeviant/Daffman-File-Manager/README.md

 - Whitespaces in filename is replaced with underscore during upload
 ---
 - change password features is completed for both admin and user
+- ONLY CHANGE PASSWORD WHEN THE USER HAVE NO FILES IN THE SERVER
+- THIS IS BECUZ THE ENCRYPTION/DECRYPTION PASSWORD WILL NOT CHANGE
+---

 <br>